Delta Xi Phi: History

 In the spring of 1992, two different groups of women were seeking to establish a new sorority at UIUC learned of each other's intentions.
 The two groups organized a meeting where they discussed their goals and aspirations.
 They surprisingly overlapped and so these women unanimously decided to work together toward their common goal and the two groups merged.
 They decided to temporarily call themselves "Women for the Advancement of a Multicultural Society" (WAMS).
 Several sororities on other college campuses were contacted to establish a chapter at the University of Illinois campus.
 However, none of those had everything that was wanted by WAMS.

 Finally, on April 20, 1993, after almost a year of searching for a sorority and much frustration, the women of WAMS decided to stop looking for other sororities and commence their quest of founding their own.
 Three women from WAMS were designated pledge educators and helped the other twelve women's dream of founding a sorority become a reality.
 They went through a year-long pledging process during which they developed a strong bond of sisterhood.

 The foundation of their sorority began with meetings where they discussed and voted upon its letters, colors, mascot, flower, and stone.
 On April 20, 1994, the members of WAMS were no longer just the women of WAMS; they were to be forever known as the founding mothers of Delta Xi Phi Multicultural Sorority.
 On February 6, 1998, Delta Xi Phi Sorority became an incorporated entity.

 Symbols

 Delta Xi Phi's motto is "What is possible has been done, what is impossible must be done".
 The sorority's five pillars are the Advancement of Women through Higher Education, Community Service, Increasing Multicultural Awareness, Sisterhood, and Friendship.

 Delta XI Phi's colors are navy blue and maroon.
 Its flower is the Yellow Rose of Texas.
 Its jewel is the white diamond.
-Its mascot is the Bengal tiger.
+Its mascot is the White Bengal tiger.